 Tax-Free Growth: Because your account deposits consist of post-tax dollars – you pay taxes on the money before you deposit it – future withdrawals are tax-free.
 Consequently, Roth IRAs are of benefit if it's likely that your taxes will be higher during your retirement years than they are currently.

-No Minimum Account Distribution: Unlike a 401(k) or traditional IRA, a Roth IRA has no required minimum distributions (RMDs), so you can maintain the account indefinitely.
+No Minimum Account Distribution: Unlike a 401(k) or traditional IRA, a Roth IRA has any required minimum distributions (RMDs), so you can maintain the account indefinitely.

 Tax- and Penalty-Free Withdrawals: Your withdrawals from a Roth IRA, or qualified distributions, are tax- and penalty-free as long as the amounts are equal to or less than the amount of your contributions to the account.
 This is true regardless of your age, the time at which you made the contribution or the time during which your contributions remained in the Roth IRA account.